arikgershman/machinelearning-421/README.md

-# Neural Networks for Machine Learning
+# Neural Networks for Machine Learning 🤖🧠

-This repository contains my solutions for Project 5: Machine Learning, a deep learning assignment from my CMSC421: Introduction to Artificial Intelligence course.
+This repository contains my solutions for Project 5: Machine Learning, a deep learning assignment from my CMSC 421: Introduction to Artificial Intelligence course at the University of Maryland.
 In this project, I built neural networks from scratch to tackle various machine learning tasks, demonstrating an understanding of fundamental concepts in deep learning.

 ## Project Overview